OpenMPCC/documentation/src/Tutorials/HelloWorld.md

 |Mascot | 1.05s (0.94s) | 59.5MB|
 |HighGear| 27.9s (27.9s) | 414.3 MB|

-The results are as expected since homomophic encryption is slower than the OT based approach.
+The results are as expected since homomorphic encryption is slower than the OT based approach.
 The benchmarks can be better suited the specific program by changing the batch-size of the preprocessing by using ``` --batch-size ``` when running the program.
 In our case it changes little regarding the performance of HighGear

 Both of the protocols benchmarked have the security model of Malicious, dishonest majority.
-A setting could be where we are ensure that the majority is honest, hence use a protocol in this setting.
+A setting could be where we are unsure that the majority is honest, hence use a protocol in this setting.
-We benchmark the malicious, honest majority version of Shamir
+We benchmarked the malicious, honest majority version of Shamir secret sharing.

 |       | Time (Offline)  | Communication per party|
 | - | - |- |
 |Mascot | 1.05s (0.94s) | 59.5MB|
 |HighGear| 27.9s (27.9s) | 414.3 MB|
 |Shamir(Malicious)| 0.091s (0.081s) | 2.44 MB

-Furthermore we can relax the security even more by looking at the semi-honest version of Shamir.
+Furthermore, we can relax the security even more by looking at the semi-honest version of Shamir.
 In this setting every party must follow the protocol, and can only use the knowledge gained during the execution to try to extract information.
 This could be in a case where every party is trusted, but someone might be spying on the communication.
 The result become